brettimus/super-hearts/README.md

 # super-hearts
-Question: Do you want to spew hearts everywhere?
+**Question: Do you want to spew hearts everywhere?**

-Well, you are in luck!
+Well, fine person, you are in luck!

 ## usage
-Give us a selector, and we'll make sure your `click` and `touchend` events are full of happy joy.
+Give us a selector, and we'll make sure your `click` and `touchend` events are full of happy, happy joy.

 ```javascript
 var selector = "#myThingIWantToSpewHeartsWhenClicked"